 Which contact lenses should I wear for sport?

-Contact lenses made from silicone hydrogel are a great fit for most active lens wearers as the highly breathable material allows up to six times the amount of oxygen to reach the eye than with most other contacts.
+Silicone hydrogel contact lenses are a great fit for most active lens wearers as the highly breathable material allows up to six times the amount of oxygen to reach the eye than with most other contacts.
 As well as keeping your eyes moist and fresh, they’re extra resistant to protein build-up, which reduces the risk of picking up any dirt or potential irritants during the game.

 Alternatively, if you’re a regular wearer of monthly or two weekly contact lenses, taking a small bottle of solution with you can be a great idea to give your lenses a precautionary clean when you’re finished.